delta3d/delta3d/branches/RB-1.5/readme.txt

    6. Open a cmd shell and navigate to your Boost directory.

    7. Run 'bjam stage --with-python'.
-This will build the Boost.Python set of Boost libraries to a directory that begins with "bin.v2" and is about 6 levels below that.
+This will build the Boost.Python set of Boost libraries to a directory something like "boost*/stage/lib".
 Make sure to add this directory to your PATH environment variable so Windows can find the Boost.Python DLLs at runtime.